 An award-winning teacher, Dr. Hess recently retired as Professor of Music at Sunway University in Malaysia, where he taught audio production, composition, and arranging.
 Over a 30-year career, he also taught jazz, music technology, and music theory while a member of the faculties of the Yong Siew Toh Conservatory in Singapore, Central Michigan University and Alabama State University.

 George is the author of Creating Music with Notion and is a regular contributor for School Band and Orchestra magazine.
 He has presented papers, workshops and clinics on jazz improvisation, theory and guitar at conferences and schools throughout the world and was a founding member of the Jazz Special Interest Group committee for the International Society for Music Education.
 He also coordinated technology sessions for the IAJE annual conference for 5 years.
 In 2010, he was named an Apple Distinguished Educator and was recently listed as one of the 50 leading flipped learning educators in higher education by Flipped Learning Review.

-George graduated from the Berklee College of Music where he studied arranging and compostion with Michael Gibbs and guitar with John Damian and Bret Willmott.
-He later completed masters and doctoral studies at the University of Northern Colorado studying jazz pedagogy and composition.
-George also spent five years being mentored by jazz great Johnny Smith and has participated in master classes with Grant Geissman and Barney Kessel.
+George graduated from the Berklee College of Music where he studied arranging and composition with Michael Gibbs and guitar with John Damian and Bret Willmott.
+He later completed masters and doctoral studies at the University of Northern Colorado studying composition and jazz pedagogy under Gene Aitken.
+George also spent five years being mentored by jazz great Johnny Smith while teaching guitar at his music store.